uswds/uswds-site/pages/documentation/migration-V3.md

 #### Managing utility classes

 {:.border-top-1px.border-base-lighter.padding-top-1}
 Utility classes have their own naming conventions that are a bit less straightforward to identify.
 Look at the table below.
-If your codebase includes classes that start with one of the **class bases**, include its **utility module key** in the **$output-these-utilities setting**.
+If your codebase includes classes that start with one of the **class bases**, include its **utility module key** in the `$output-these-utilities setting`.

 Look for classes in your codebase for searching for a regular expression string like `[" ]flex-`.

-For instance, if you found **add-list-reset, font-, order-,** and **display-**, you might use the following setting:
+For instance, if you found `add-list-reset`, `font-`, `order-`, and `display-`, you might use the following setting:

 {:.site-terminal}
 ```scss